autogluon/autogluon/docs/tutorials/multimodal/efficient_finetuning_basic.md

 By combining [gradient checkpointing](https://pytorch.org/docs/stable/checkpoint.html) and parameter-efficient finetuning, it is feasible to finetune models that have close to two billion parameters (e.g., [google/flan-t5-xl](https://huggingface.co/google/flan-t5-xl)) with a single GPU in [AWS G4 instances](https://aws.amazon.com/ec2/instance-types/g4/).
 To turn on gradient checkpointing, all you need is to set `"model.hf_text.gradient_checkpointing"` to `True`.
+To accelerate the training speed of this tutorial, we will use [google/flan-t5-large](https://huggingface.co/google/flan-t5-large).
+You can change it to [google/flan-t5-xl](https://huggingface.co/google/flan-t5-xl) when running the code.

 ```{.python .input}
 from autogluon.multimodal import MultiModalPredictor